+Camellia concentrated on applicability to low cost applications, particularly in hardware, as well as achievement of high encryption performance in software.
 The performances shown in this paper leave room for further optimizations.
-The latest performance results will be posted on the Camellia home page: http://info.isl.ntt.co.jp/camellia/.
+The updated performance results will be posted on the Camellia home page: http://info.isl.ntt.co.jp/camellia/.

 We have analyzed Camellia and found no important weakness.
+Also, there are no hidden weakness inserted by the designers.
 The cipher has a conservative design and any practical attacks against Camellia would require a major breakthrough in the area of cryptanalysis.

-We think that Camellia is a very strong cipher, which matches the security of the existing best block ciphers.
+We think that Camellia is a very strong and efficient block cipher, which matches market requirements.